sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 6. DevOps teams use Continuous Integration
 7. DevOps teams use Application Release Automation
 8. DevOps teams use a decentralized version control system
-9. DevOps teams use automated monitoring made available to those responsible for compliance or auditing
+9. DevOps teams use automated monitoring

 ## Coherent set of actions